 Where did Jose Maria Olazabal take the Green Jacket?

 "I took it to a reception with the King of Spain, that was the highlight, in 1994.
 I never had the need to take it everywhere with me, it was more of a personal achievement, I didn't have the need to show it to the world.
 I knew what I did, it was good enough for me.
 I took some pictures with my family, some friends, I went to the King's reception and that was it."

-Why Seve's note inspired him to message to Sergio Garcia in 2017
+Why Seve's note inspired Olazabal to message Sergio Garcia ahead of the final round in 2017